 • keep some sort of reflective diary and provide updates to assist in the promotion of the project and their own work;

-• work through at least 2 drafts to completion of a piece for an NYPBS ensemble between 3-5mins;
+• work through at least two drafts to completion of a piece for an NYPBS ensemble between 3-5mins;

 • participate in the workshopping, recording and performance of the new works;

-• lead 2 large scale rehearsals of their piece with one of the NYPBS National Bands;
+• lead two large scale rehearsals of their piece with one of the NYPBS National Bands;

 • participate in an evaluation session at the end of the project.